ajanaliz/LearningMATLAB/README.md

-# LearningMatlab
+# LearningMATLAB
-this repository contains all my practice programs
+this repository contains all my practice scripts